-If you’ve been shopping for real estate in NYC, you may have come across the phrase “sponsor unit” in listings.
-Getting the chance to buy one of these is very enticing once you know what they are.
+If you’ve been shopping for real estate in NYC, you may have come across the phrase “sponsor unit.”
+Getting the chance to buy a condo or co-op sponsor unit enables you to cut the red tape.
+Buying a sponsor unit is very enticing once you know what they are.
 Here we explain all and why you should care.

 A sponsor unit is an apartment in a co-op or condo that has been retained by the developer or investor after the other units have been sold.
-In the 1980’s, when many buildings were converted into co-ops the original tenants had the option to purchase or continue renting their units.
+In the 1980s, when many buildings were converted into co-ops, the original tenants had the option to purchase.
 Once these owners have moved or passed away the original sponsors may decide to sell the units.

-What are the benefits of buying a sponsored apartment?
+What are the Benefits of Buying a Sponsor Unit?

-The biggest plus to buying a sponsored apartment, if it’s in a co-op building, is that you can avoid the troublesome board approval process.
-So long as you have the money you’ve got the apartment.
-However, once the purchase has gone through you’ll still have to abide by the rules and bylaws of the building such as restrictions on subletting.
+The biggest plus to buying a sponsored apartment, if it is in a co-op building, is that you can avoid the troublesome board approval process.
+So long as you have the money you can buy the apartment.
+However, once the purchase has gone through you will still have to abide by the rules and bylaws of the building such as restrictions on subletting.

 So long as you’ve got good credit and have the financing to make the down payment, you shouldn’t encounter any problems.
 Anyone who might have trouble passing a board interview, such as freelancers and the unemployed, will find sponsor units to be a perfect choice.